Lion teeth by njwight

 For the sake of argument, let’s say the pride is twenty lions, including six adult females.
 Consider four of the females have an average of three young cubs.
 The first thing an incoming dominant male (or males) will do is kill the pride cubs.
 (14 lions dead.)
 However, a lioness’s first instinct will be to protect her cubs from rogue males.
 She will be fierce and in the process of defending her family she may sustain life-threatening injuries or die.
 Male lions will not waste their energy protecting another bloodline–they are hardwired to start their own.
 As long as a female has cubs she will not go into estrus.
 Killing her cubs resets her reproductive cycle and she will soon be ready to mate.

-From the killing of one male lion for a hunting trophy the subsequent death toll for this pride could result in the loss of fourteen to eighteen lions.
 Between the years 2003–2013 there were an estimated 10,000 legally obtained hunting trophies of African lions.
 It is little wonder then, that the overall populations have plummeted.
-It is currently estimated that trophy hunters legally kill between 600–700 lions a year (IUCN estimate).
-Apply the above scenario to only ten percent of these kills and the potential loss is somewhere around 1,000 lions.
+It is currently estimated that trophy hunters legally kill between 500–600 lions a year (IUCN estimate).
+Apply the above scenario to only ten percent of these kills and the potential loss is staggering.

 The odds are not in their favour.